net-lisias-ksp/Score/INSTALL.md

 # Score!

-A Utility for automating computing Scores for Challenges.
+A Utility to automate computing Scores for Challenges.

 ## Installation Instructions